nikstur/uapi-version/README.md

 ```

-You can also compare to version strings directly:
+You can also compare version strings directly:

 ```rust
 use std::cmp::Ordering;